NOTE: Sold Out

 Accommodation is available at the Convent Inn, a few minutes from the workshop site.
 Rooms and bathrooms are sparkling clean and a delicious home-cooked breakfast is included.
 Each room has a sink and bathrooms are shared, with sufficient bathrooms to make this easy.
 Please make your own booking at http://www.convent.ca.
 Note that during the winter, reservations are available by email only (not by phone) at firstname.lastname@example.org.

 Class size: Registration is limited.
 Please book early.

 Materials: Oils or acrylics are suggested.
 Participants will provide their own materials and supplies.
 A suggested materials list will be provided on registration.
 Sessions will be held classroom style with participants working on tables.
 If you require special personal equipment such as easels, extra lights, etc, these should be brought with you.

 Workshop fee: $180.
 A non-refundable deposit of $75 will secure your place.
 The remainder is due by April 11.

 To book: Email email@example.com and you’ll be sent an invoice, payable by major credit card or PayPal.

 About Laureen Marchand: “I have taught studio classes at the university level, led a variety of artist retreat workshops both in Canada and Ireland, offered art class teaching on contract in many settings, taught in my home studio, acted as a mentor to other artists in the development of their careers, and led artist career workshops, for over 30 years.
 More than anything, I believe that each of us sees from our own personality and our own experience.
 My role as a teacher is to help develop that unique vision.”

-Sign up to get your free download Travelling for Art Retreats: Why and How, and be the first to receive Painting in Paradise news, as well as occasional Laureen announcements, straight to your inbox.
+Sign up to get your free download Travelling for Art Retreats: Why and How, and be the first to receive Painting in Paradise news, resources for your artistic career, and occasional Laureen announcements, straight to your inbox. straight to your inbox.